John is a Liverpool born singer songwriter.

 John plays solo and with his band “John Jenkins and the James Street Band”.

-Other recent performances have been at the Smithdown Road Festival in May 2017and the prestigious 2016 Liverpool Folk Festival “Folk on the Dock.
+Other recent performances have been at the Smithdown Road Festival in 2017 & 2018 and the prestigious 2016 and 2018 Liverpool Folk Festival “Folk on the Dock.

 Window Shopping in Nashville